LeslyeCream/Lagom-Obsidian-Theme/README.md

 [Lagom](https://en.wikipedia.org/wiki/Lagom) tries to focus on just the right amount of changes needed to make it look aesthetically more conventional and modern.
 It's not about reinventing the wheel or offering a unique or special theme.
 I just think it's a diamond in the rough that needs to be polished to shine on its own. ✨

-*This theme is a way for me to learn about the way (design and css) and constantly improve while sharing my results* ☺

 **The theme attempts to follow the following principles:**

 1. Avoid as much as possible an extreme minimalism that prevents me from recognizing what is and what is not in the UI.